craigmckeachie/handsonreact.com/docs/A23-Performance.md

 1. **Open** Chrome DevTools and switch to the `console`.
 1. Type in the add textbox to add an item and then click the add button.
 1. Notice that every item in the list re-renders even though you only added one item.
+   > Note: Updating or removing an item also causes everything to re-render.
-1. Commment out the `ListItem` component.
+2. Commment out the `ListItem` component.
-1. Uncomment the `ListItem` component below the original wrapped in a `React.memo` function.
+3. Uncomment the `ListItem` component below the original wrapped in a `React.memo` function.
-1. Refresh your browser.
+4. Refresh your browser.
-1. Once again type in the add textbox to add an item and then click the add button.
+5. Once again type in the add textbox to add an item and then click the add button.
-1. Notice that only one item in the list re-renders since the other `ListItem`'s are the same.
-You have successfully eliminated a wasted render.
+6. Notice that only one item in the list re-renders since the other `ListItem`'s are the same.
+You have successfully eliminated some wasted renders.

    > The same issue of every item re-rendering actually existing when editing or removing an item.
 We have now fixed all of these wasted renders.
 If time permits feel free to change back to the non memoized implemention of `ListItem` to see the wasted renders.